Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Once you have your personal loan, you can decide how you want to use it to pay down your credit card debt.

 Seek guidance from a nonprofit credit counseling company

 If getting started on your own is too intimidating, it might be a good idea to work with a nonprofit credit counselor.
 They can help create a debt management plan and take out a personal loan on your behalf, which you’d then pay back through the credit counseling organization.

-Other Options for Consolidating Credit Card Debt
+Additional Options for Consolidating or Paying Down Credit Card Debt

 Taking out a personal loan isn’t the only way to simplify your credit card debt.
 Here are a couple more options you might consider when consolidating: